Bleeding in Early Pregnancy

 Why Does Bleeding Happen During Pregnancy?

-The embryo planting itself in the uterus and other changes can make you experience bleeding or spotting in first trimester.
+The embryo planting itself in the uterus and other changes can make you experience light bleeding or spotting, or bleeding in the first trimester.
 The first trimester ranges from week 1 to week 12.
 This is very normal in any pregnancy.

 The bleeding can happen in some cases around the time your period is due which can make you mistake it for your period and make you miss the signs of pregnancy.
 But all signs of bleeding are not harmless.